-Here is an analysis of these eight presidents and their major economic achievements.
-You’ll be able to see how much they followed the economic policies of Democratic presidents are dictated by the situations they preside over.
-Most of them responded with expansionary fiscal policy to pull the country out of a recession or depression.
-Many also had to increase defense spending for wars.
+Often, the economic policies of Democratic presidents are dictated by the situations they preside over.
+Most of them, for example, were forced to employ expansionary fiscal policy to pull the country out of a recession or depression.
+Many also had to increase defense spending due to overseas conflicts or wars.

 Woodrow Wilson (1913-1921)

-Wilson signed the Underwood-Simmons Act in 1913.
+Wilson signed the Underwood-Simmons Tariff Act in 1913.
 It reduced tariffs on manufactured goods and raw materials.
 This lowered costs for consumers.
 To compensate for the loss in revenue, it also created a graduated federal income tax.
 Most workers at that time made too little to get hit with the tax.
 The reduction in tariffs did not immediately reduce the cost of imports.
 World War I broke out the following year, reducing European production.

 Germany sank the British ocean liner Lusitania in 1915.
 Wilson warned any further attacks would cause the U.S. to enter World War I.

 Wilson declared war on April 6, 1917, after Germany attacked U.S. merchant ships.
 In 1916, Wilson signed three acts while gearing up for the war.
 First, the Adamson Act created the eight-hour workday for railroad workers.
 Wilson wanted to avoid a strike by the railroad unions while the country was gearing up for World War I. That set the standard for Ford Motor Company to do the same 10 years later.

 Wilson advocated for the 19th Amendment giving women the right to vote in 1920.

 Franklin D. Roosevelt (1933-1945)

-FDR rallied Americans around government spending.
-He created 42 new agencies to safeguard investments, create jobs and allow unionization.
-They included Social Security, the Securities and Exchange Commission and the Federal Deposit Insurance Corporation.
+He created new agencies to safeguard investments, create jobs, and provide social safeguards.
+They included Social Security, the Securities and Exchange Commission (SEC), and the Federal Deposit Insurance Corporation.
 He also passed the U.S. minimum wage and child labor laws.

 In 1939, Hitler invaded Poland.
 FDR started gearing up to enter the war.
 He began the draft in 1940.
 In 1941, Japan attacked Pearl Harbor.
-FDR increased the defense budget, adding $209 billion to the debt to pay for World War II.
+FDR increased the defense budget, adding billions to the debt to pay for World War II.

 Harry Truman (1945-1953)